Koxns/YourWatchDog/README.md

 ## What's inside

-`attack.py` — a safe simulator that mimics ransomware behavior by rapidly renaming files in a folder you choose.
-No encryption, no real damage, fully reversible.
+`attack.py` — simulates ransomware behavior by encrypting files in a folder you choose.
 You need to pause Windows real-time protection to run it — and that's the point.
 The moment your guard is down, even a basic script can cause chaos.
+The key is saved locally so everything is recoverable.

-`shield.py` — watches the same folder and detects the mass file renaming pattern.
-When it triggers, it freezes the process, asks what you want to do, and restores everything from a backup it made earlier.
+`shield.py` — watches the same folder in real time.
+When it detects mass file modifications, it freezes the suspicious process, asks what you want to do, and restores everything from a backup it made earlier.

+`decrypt.py` — if any files got encrypted before the shield caught the attack, run this to recover them.
+It uses the same key that attack.py saved locally.

-Together they show you the full picture — attack and defense, back to back, in real time.
+Together they show you the full picture — attack, defense, and recovery, back to back, in real time.

 ---